Who We Are

 Laurie Seeman

-Founder/Director, Lead Artist/Educator
+Founder/Director, Lead Teaching Artist

 Laurie Seeman is an artist, naturalist and educator known for her pioneering work in the field of place-based art and environmental education.
 With founding Strawtown Studio in 2002 she combined her 20 years of experience as an artist, curator and creative entrepreneur in NYC with a passion for nature and spending time with children.
 She draws from her education in communications, experience in filmmaking, and ongoing study of the natural and ecological sciences with regional environmental experts, and time with indigenous peoples to work for environmental stewardship and justice.